Cult with No Name: 2004–2013

-2013-present
+2013–present

 In early 2013, Kelli Ali released her fifth solo album Band of Angels, which saw the band co-write and perform on two songs including the track "Eternity".
 The band's sixth album, Another Landing, was released in April 2014 on the band's own CWNN Music label.
 The album again saw the band collaborate with Tuxedomoon members Blaine L. Reininger, Bruce Geduldig and Luc van Lieshout, Kelli Ali and John Ellis, as well as Japanese electronica artist Coppe', and features the track "Swept Away", which was subsequently remixed by Rusty Egan.
-2014 also saw the band contribute a cover "Typist of Candy" by Nits, a significant influence on CWNN, for the album ISNT NITS.
+2014 also saw the band contribute a cover "Typist of Candy" by Nits for the album ISNT NITS.

 2016 saw the band contribute to a cover of Tuxedomoon's 'Loneliness' to a Crammed Discs reissue of the band's classic 'Half-Mute' album, that also featured Foetus, Aksak Maboul, and Simon Fisher Turner.
 Working once more with Blaine L. Reininger, Luc Van Lieshout and Kelli Ali, they also covered S'Express's 'COMA' for their 'Enjoy This Trip' remix album, which also included tracks from Chris & Cosey, Tom Furse from The Horrors, Primal Scream, Billie Ray Martin and Reuben Wu from Ladytron.

 'Heir of the Dog', the band's 8th album, was released in September 2017, featuring the usual guest appearances from Tuxedomoon and Kelli Ali.
 The album includes the song 'No News', which closes the film 'Blue Velvet Revisited' but was not included on the soundtrack.
 Roger Spy directed a memorable 'cut up' video for the song 'When I Was a Girl'.
 The album picked up very favourable reviews.
 The track 'All I Have Is Yours (Including You)' appeared in the closing scene of the film 'The Allnighter', directed by Aimee Graham (sister of Heather Graham).
 A cover of The Residents's 'Boo Who?' appeared on the 2018 collaborative fan project 'I Am A Resident' through Cherry Red Records, and the band also contributed a cover of 'I Hate Heaven' to a tribute to the late Hardy Fox, which also featured The Residents, Renaldo and the Loaf, and Fred Frith.